 A tight integration between dry lab and wet lab efforts is also essential for the success of the project.
 This is achieved through tight collaborations with biologists.
 Furthermore, we contribute, in collaboration with Pascal Hersen, MSC lab, to the development of an experimental platform for the closed-loop control of intracellular processes.
 This platform combines hardware (microfluidic device and microscope), software (cell tracking and model-based predictive control algorithms) and liveware (genetically modified living cells).
 The originality of this project thus also deals with the recourse to advanced microfluidic and synthetic biology technologies to perform accurate observations, modications and real-time control at both single cell and cell population levels.

 For this to work, collaborations with top international leaders of these techniques have been established, and consolidated with student exchange programs, especially in the framework of the Doctorate School Frontiers in Life Sciences to which we are affiliated, in addition to the Doctorate School Sciences Mathématiques de Paris Centre.

 A paper accepted in Biosystems

 Pauline Traynard, Céline Feillet, Sylvain Soliman, Franck Delaunay, François Fages.
 Model-based Investigation of the Circadian Clock and Cell Cycle Coupling in Mouse Embryonic Fibroblasts: Prediction of RevErb-alpha Up-Regulation during Mitosis.
-Biosystems, special issue of CMSB'15, 2016.
+Biosystems, 2016.

 A paper accepted at ECCB'16

 Pauline Traynard, Adrien Fauré, François Fages, Denis Thieffry.
 Logical model specification aided by model- checking techniques: application to the mammalian cell cycle regulation.
-Bioinformatics, Special issue of ECCB, 2016.
+Bioinformatics, 32(17):i772-i780, 2016.